Piriformis from the Runner’s Angle

 4. Hamstring stretch.
 With your legs straight, lay down on your back.
 You can use a rolled towel around the ankle to pull one leg up.
 You should be able to feel a gentle stretch in the back of the thigh.
 Hold for 5 seconds then progressively try and hold up to 30 seconds.
 This exercise is meant to be repeated three times a day.

 5. Side stretch.
 Lay on your side and pull the upper leg toward your chest so that the bent knee touches the ground.
-Rotate your torso to the opposite side so that the shoulders touches the ground.
+Rotate your torso to the opposite side so that the shoulders touch the ground.
 You should be able to feel it in your back and your outer thigh.
 Hold for 5 seconds then progressively try and hold up to 30 seconds.
 This exercise is meant to be repeated three times a day.

 Strengthening and physical therapy